-Membership in the Association
+Membership in the Alumni Association

-Anyone who has earned an undergraduate or graduate degree from the University of Redlands is a member of the Association.
-In addition, anyone who has satisfactorily completed a minimum of 24 credits in the College of Arts and Sciences or has received a teaching credential through the School of Education is a member of the Association.
+Anyone who has earned an undergraduate or graduate degree from the University of Redlands is automatically a member of the Alumni Association.
+In addition, anyone who has satisfactorily completed a minimum of 24 credits in the College of Arts and Sciences or has received a teaching credential through the School of Education is a member.